-The Upper Gunpowder at high water -- about 6 feet on the Falls Road gauge.
+The Upper Gunpowder at high water -- about 6 feet on the Falls Road gauge, on December 11, 2003.
 Pictures were taken from river right, starting just below the 90-degree right-hand bend that marks the beginning the of the most interesting drops, and are in order headed downstream.
 Hiking the river-right trail at this level was difficult because parts of it were underwater, sometimes in substantial current.

 Overall difficulty was II-III, but due to somewhat continuous nature, irregular rocks, the occasional sluice/undercut/strainer, this would not be a good place for people without class III or high-water/small-stream experience.
 A couple thousand CFS in a riverbed that normally carries 250 does not make for a novice trip.